beemfx/Castle/README.md

 # Castle: A Text Based Adventure v3.xx
-Castle (c) 2000 Beem Media.
+Castle (c) 2001 Beem Media.
 All rights reserved.

-This is the Win32 C++ version of Castle for command prompt.
+This is the original Win32 C++ version of Castle.

 ## Building